THE EPISCOPAL THEOLOGICAL SEMINARY OF THE SOUTHWEST

-- The total amount of emergency financial aid grant funds distributed by the Institution to eligible students under § 18004(a)(1) of the CARES Act as of the date of this Periodic Fund Report is $7,407.00.
-Additional grants will be awarded in the coming weeks and months, subject to the limitations imposed by the CARES Act and remaining availability of emergency student final aid grant funds received by the Institution.
+- The total amount of emergency financial aid grant funds distributed by the Institution to eligible students under § 18004(a)(1) of the CARES Act as of the date of this Periodic Fund Report is $14,459.00.

 - The Institution had an estimated total of 116 students eligible to participate in programs under §484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive emergency financial aid grants to students under § 18004(a)(1) of the CARES Act.

-- The total number of students who have received an emergency financial aid grant under §18004(a)(1) of the CARES Act is fourteen (14) as of the date of this Periodic Fund Report.
+- The total number of students who have received an emergency financial aid grant under §18004(a)(1) of the CARES Act is seventeen (17) as of the date of this Periodic Fund Report.